The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Introduction

-The foreach package implements a map-reduce API with functions foreach() and times() that provides us with powerful methods for iterating over one or more sets of elements with the option to do it in parallel.
+The foreach package implements a map-reduce API with functions foreach() and times() that provide us with powerful methods for iterating over one or more sets of elements with options to do it in parallel.

-The doFuture package provides two alternatives for using futures with foreach:
+The doFuture package provides a bridge between foreach and the future parallelization framework.
+Specifically, the doFuture package provides three alternatives for using futures with foreach:

 library(doFuture)